-The Maastricht Treaty8 stipulates the criteria to be met by a country in order to adopt the euro, respectively to participate in the Economic and Monetary Union.
+stipulates the criteria to be met by a country in order to adopt the euro, respectively to participate in the Economic and Monetary Union.
 These criteria are known as nominal convergence criteria or the Criteria of Maastricht.
 These criteria are:

-- low inflation rate; it must not exceed a maximum of 1.5 percentage points of the average of the three best performing economies in inflation; of the participating Member States in the year before the examination; - low interest rates for long-term loans; the interests must not exceed the interest rates of the three best performing Member States participating in the year before the examination by more than 2 percentage points. - the budget deficit should not exceed more than 3% of GDP; - the cumulative public debt should not exceed 60% of GDP;
+136 ? low interest rates for long-term loans; the interests must not exceed the interest rates of the three best 137 performing Member States participating in the year before the examination by more than 2 percentage points.

+? the budget deficit should not exceed more than 3% of GDP; ? the cumulative public debt should not exceed 60% of GDP;

-• the national currency has been part of the European Monetary System for at least two years before the examination for membership, without severe tensions;
+? the national currency has been part of the European Monetary System for at least two years before theexamination for membership, without severe tensions;

 The Maastricht Treaty does not stipulate anything about the issues of real convergence.
-In an analysis 9 of Romania's transition to Euro, Mugur Isarescu, referring to the real convergence, has a personal view.
-"In the absence of clear criteria stipulated in the treaties, we believe that the most important actual convergence criteria are: the degree of economy's openness (expressed as a percentage of the sum of imports and exports from a country's GDP), the share of bilateral trade with the member states in the total of foreign trade; the structure of the economy (expressed as the share big sectors have in creating GDP: agriculture, industry, services) and the most synthetic criterion, the GDP / inhabitant (expressed either in the nominal exchange rate, or in the parity of standard purchasing power) ".
+In an analysis 9 In 142 "Dilemmas of Romania's accession to EMU" of Romania's transition to Euro, Mugur Isarescu, referring to the 143 real convergence, has a personal view.
+"In the absence of clear criteria stipulated in the treaties, we believe that 144 the most important actual convergence criteria are: the degree of economy's openness (expressed as a percentage 145 of the sum of imports and exports from a country's GDP), the share of bilateral trade with the member states 146 in the total of foreign trade; the structure of the economy (expressed as the share big sectors have in creating 147 GDP: agriculture, industry, services) and the most synthetic criterion, the GDP / inhabitant (expressed either 148 in the nominal exchange rate, or in the parity of standard purchasing power)".
+149

-In "Dilemmas of Romania's accession to EMU"10 it is mentioned: "A sudden strategy of accession to a monetary union implies that, starting from a certain day, Romania and the EU use the same currency, the euro, issued by the ECB, and the Romanian citizens are informed to exchange RON currency into Euro at a given exchange rate (we're assuming an exchange rate of Euro-RON of 1 Euro / 3 RON; starting from that date, the Romanians will simply buy 1 euro for 3 ron).
+The European Central Bank also supports the existence of premises for the future project of transition to euro 151 to be successful.
+"The maturity of euro it is mentioned: "A sudden strategy of accession to a monetary union 152 implies that, starting from a certain day, Romania and the EU use the same currency, the euro, issued by the 153 ECB, and the Romanian citizens are informed to exchange RON currency into Euro at a given exchange rate 154 155 (we're assuming an exchange rate of Euro-RON of 1 Euro / 3 RON; starting from that date, the Romanians 156 will simply buy 1 euro for 3 ron).
 For Romania, such a strategy would provide an important advantage.
 Firstly because the inflation rate will fall to the level of the EU, without costs in terms of unemployment.
-The Euro - currency issued by the ECB - is now the legal tender in Romania and, therefore, the inflation in Romania is equal to the inflation in the EU. realize Economic agents this and, therefore, correspondingly outline their inflationist expectations for Romania.
+The Euro 157 -currency issued by the ECB -is now the legal tender in Romania and, therefore, the inflation in Romania is equal 158 to the inflation in the EU.
+Economic agents realize this and, therefore, correspondingly outline their inflationist 159 expectations for Romania.
 Thus, Romania can immediately benefit from the reputation of the ECB.
-Taking over the currency and EU's institutions, Romania can immediately benefit from welfare gains arising from the monetary union".
+Taking 160 over the currency and EU's institutions, Romania can immediately benefit from welfare gains arising from the 161 monetary union".
 From this point of view, we can see the optimistic level of the ron/euro currency considering the terminus point of the monetary convergence process with the eurozone and also the prevalence of benefits over costs when the transition to the single currency is complete.